Security Bug Fix Policy

 Provider: InfraFastlane

-This page describes how InfraFastlane reviews, prioritizes, and remediates confirmed security vulnerabilities for Campaign Operations Playbook for Confluence.
-The current cloud app is designed as a low-permission, copy-only Forge app with no external backend and no Confluence read or write scopes.
+This page describes how InfraFastlane reviews, prioritizes, remediates, and communicates confirmed security vulnerabilities across the current InfraFastlane Confluence Marketplace app portfolio.
+The current covered app versions are intentionally low-permission, copy-oriented Forge apps with no external backend and no Confluence read or write scopes.

 We treat confirmed security issues as product safety issues.
-This policy explains how we handle vulnerability intake, severity assessment, remediation planning, and customer communication for the current app version.
+This policy explains how we handle vulnerability intake, severity assessment, remediation planning, and customer communication for the products covered on this page.

 For Atlassian Marketplace cloud apps, we aim to operate in line with Atlassian’s published Marketplace expectations for vulnerability remediation timelines.